 Step One: Thoroughly Disinfect Your Hands and Feet with a Medical D

-This step is very crucial in ensuring that your hands and feet are free from bacteria’s which can cause the infections of the already treated condition to multiply.
+This step is crucial in ensuring that your hands and feet are free from bacteria which can cause the infections of the already treated condition to multiply.

 Step Two: Remove all the Nail Polish

-Use an acetone polish remover to safely remove nail polish from your toes and us a recognizable cosmetic pad.
+Use an acetone polish remover to safely remove nail polish from your toes, and use a recognizable cosmetic pad.

 Step Three: Soak Your Nails for About 10 M

-Soaking your nails with a good hydrating cleanser ensures that your nails remain moisturized.
+Soaking your nails with an excellent hydrating cleanser ensures that your nails remain moisturized.

-Having dehydrated skin will cause the skin on your crack and get subjected to infections.
+Having dehydrated skin will cause the skin your crack and get subjected to infections.

 Step Four: Use a Clean, Dry Towel to Dry off the Water

-After 10 minutes, lift your feet and gently dry off with a clean towel.
+After 10 minutes, lift your feet and gently dry them off with a clean towel.